nomanr/ZoomTextView/README.md

 A custom TextView, when pinch in out gesture used, then it reizes text size.

 How to use ?
+Import the `ZoomTextView.java` class in your project and use it as following.
 ```
  <noman.zoomtextview.ZoomTextView
         android:layout_width="match_parent"